VisualStudioEX3/VisualStudioEX3/README.md

  ## About me

- - 🎨 Artist profile from a very young age, later converted to a programmer at the age of 20.
+ - 🎨 Artist profile since a very young age, later converted to a programmer at the age of 20.
- - 🎓 I started learn to program by my own motivated on learn how to create my own videogames.
+ - 🎓 I started learn to program by my own, motivated on learn how to create my own videogames.
- - 🛠️ As programmer I enjoy developing my own technology and tools or extend existing ones with custom solutions.
+ - 🛠️ As programmer, I enjoy developing my own technology and tools or extend existing ones with custom solutions.
  - 🎛️ Despite that I'm more backend profile than frontend, I have skills and deep focus on UI/UX in my projects.
- - 🚀 In my free time I like to work on little experiments, demos and tools for <b>Unity</b> or retro technology like [<b>DIV Games Studio 2</b>](/Shared/Images/div_games_studio/README.md).
+ - 🚀 In my free time, I like to work on little experiments, demos and tools for <b>Unity</b> or retro technology like [<b>DIV Games Studio 2</b>](/Shared/Images/div_games_studio/README.md).
- - 📷 Also, in my free time I enjoy traveling and photography.
+ - 📷 Also, in my free time, I enjoy traveling and photography.
 You can see and follow my work on [Instagram](https://www.instagram.com/ex3_tlsa) and [Flickr](https://www.flickr.com/photos/ex3_tlsa).

 </div>
 <!--